 ASD Diagnostic Clinic

-NESCA is committed to addressing the ongoing need for early identification of Autism Spectrum Disorder (ASD), particularly during the ongoing COVID-19 pandemic.
-NESCA is pleased to introduce the ASD Diagnostic Clinic, a clinic providing in-person ASD Diagnostic Testing, a new service designed to provide early detection of Autism in early childhood so that families can access services rapidly.
+NESCA is committed to addressing the ongoing need for early identification of Autism Spectrum Disorder (ASD).
+In the wake of the pandemic, many hospitals are maintaining years-long waiting lists for neurodevelopmental evaluations, leaving many families without proper diagnosis or treatment.
+In an effort to reach those families in need of help, NESCA is pleased to introduce the ASD Diagnostic Clinic, a service designed to provide early detection of Autism in early childhood.

-NESCA’s ASD Diagnostic Clinic is comprised of neuropsychologists and psychologists who specialize in the early detection and treatment of ASD in children ages 2 to 5.
+NESCA’s ASD Diagnostic Clinic is comprised of neuropsychologists and psychologists who specialize in the early detection and treatment of ASD in children younger than 3 years-old.

 NESCA’s ASD experts integrate information and data from multiple sources and measure a child’s skill set to provide the most accurate diagnosis and identify the most appropriate action plan following diagnosis.
 We evaluate ASD in line with the recommendations set forth by the National Research Council’s Committee on Educational Interventions for Children with Autism.

 ASD DIAGNOSTIC CLINIC FAQS:

 Who is a candidate for ASD Diagnostic Testing?

 Through this clinic, we are targeting children aged 3 and under who are considered at high risk of having an autism spectrum disorder.
 Children may be referred by their caregivers, early intervention providers, pediatricians, medical specialists or educators.

 ASD Diagnostic Testing at NESCA includes:

 - A virtual intake appointment with parents/caregivers to review developmental history.